Zaapex/Lap-time-simulation/README.md

 # Lap-time-simulation
-A pyton project to simulate time needed
+A python project to simulate time needed